Reconstructing chemical enrichment pathways in disc galaxies: A phylogenetic approach: The Origins simulation

-For SNII, the production of new elements is calculated using the nucleosynthesis models of \citet{Nomoto2013}.
-The life-time of massive stars that end as SNII are estimated by using the metallicity-dependent scheme reported by \citet{rait1996}.
-For SNIa, we assume the delay time distribution (DTD) scheme associated with a single degenerate progenitor scenario \citep[][see also \citet{Jimenez2015}]{mosconi2001, matteucci2021} for the binary system.
-The production of new elements by SNIa is taken from \citet{Iwamoto1999}.
-Finally, the isotopes ejected by stars in the AGB stage are taking from \citet{Karakas2010}, which are a function of the metallicity and age.
+For SNII, the production of new elements was calculated using the nucleosynthesis models of \citet{Nomoto2013}.
+The lifetimes of massive stars that end as SNII were estimated by using the metallicity-dependent scheme reported by \citet{rait1996}.
+For SNIa, we assumed the delay time distribution (DTD) scheme associated with a single degenerate progenitor scenario \citep[][see also \citet{Jimenez2015}]{mosconi2001, matteucci2021} for the binary system.
+The production of new elements by SNIa was taken from \citet{Iwamoto1999}.
+Finally, the isotopes ejected by stars in the AGB stage were taken from \citet{Karakas2010}, which are a function of metallicity and age.
 The AGB nucleosynthesis contributions are only injected into the cold gas phase, while the enriched material expelled by SNe is distributed 70\% in the cold phase and the remaining in the hot phase \citep[see][]{scan05}.

 The energy injected by SNII and SNIa are equally distributed within the cold and hot environments of the corresponding SSP.
-The energy injected into the hot phase is instantaneously thermalised, while the energy deposited in the cold phase is reserved until it accumulates to a level comparable to the average energy presented by neighbouring hot gas particles and therefore sufficient to promote the cold gas to a hot phase.
+The energy injected into the hot phase is instantaneously thermalised, while the energy deposited in the cold phase is reserved until it accumulates to a level comparable to the average energy present in neighbouring hot gas particles and therefore sufficient to promote the cold gas to a hot phase.

-The ejection and mixing of chemical elements is an important process which is, in this simulation, modelled following \citet{mosconi2001}.
-These authors proposed to weight the metal contribution to the gas neighbour particles of a given donor star by the same kernel used by the SPH to estimate the hydrodynamical properties \citep[see also][]{wiersma2009a}.
-We note, however, that the smoothing lengths used to distribute the chemical elements are estimated on particle-by-particle basis at each time that this process is needed.
-Hence this produces a different mixing of the chemical elements produced by SNII, SNIa or AGBs since they have different life-times and gas and stars follow distinct evolutionary paths.
+The ejection and mixing of chemical elements is an important process that, in this simulation, was modelled following \citet{mosconi2001}.
+These authors proposed to weight the metal contribution to the neighbouring gas particles of a given donor star by the same kernel used by the SPH to estimate the hydrodynamical properties \citep[see also][]{wiersma2009a}.
+We note, however, that the smoothing lengths used to distribute the chemical elements were estimated on a particle-by-particle basis at each time that this process was needed.
+Hence, this produced different mixing of the chemical elements produced by SNII, SNIa, or AGB stars because they have different lifetimes and gas and stars follow distinct evolutionary paths.
 As a result, the differential mixing can imprint different features in the chemical patterns of the stellar populations \citep[see also][]{zhang2025}, which could be reflected in the structure of the phylogenetic trees.